What is the Skills Priority List?

 This is an ongoing process with a twice-yearly survey.

 Questions and Feedback

-If you are a representative industry body and would like to know more about the process, or have any questions about the SPL, you can email us directly at SkillsPriorityList@skillscommission.gov.au.
+If you would like to know more about the process, or have any questions about the SPL, you can email us directly at SkillsPriorityList@skillscommission.gov.au.